tsenapathi/gmx_MMPBSA/README.md

 Most of the documentation below is found in the [Amber manual](https://ambermd.org/doc12/Amber20.pdf#chapter.34), we will point out what is new or different.
 Neither of these should be considered as a “black-box”, and users should be familiar with Amber and MM/PB(GB)SA method before at-tempting these sorts of calculations.
 These scripts automate a series of calculations, and cannot trap all the types of errors that might occur.
-You can review some of the answers to the questions that we consider most common here.

 ## Contents